-Opacity (or Attenuation Coefficient) is a measure of opaqueness of a material, i.e., to what degree light is absorbed as it passes through.
-As used in astrophysics, the term specifically means the rate at which the density of a material reduces the Intensity of a beam of light passing through.
-It varies by Wavelength.
+Opacity (or attenuation coefficient, often symbolized as kappa, κ) is a measure of opaqueness of a material, i.e., to what degree light is absorbed as it passes through.
+As used in astrophysics, the term specifically means the rate at which the density of a material reduces the intensity of a beam of light passing through.
+It varies by wavelength.

 Opacity can occur at values from 0 to ∞.
 It decreases the intensity as follows (given uniform opacity and density):